XTMDevelopment/indonesia/README.md

 - Search functionality across all administrative levels
 - Thread-safe cache implementation
 - Support for Java 8 and above
+- **Version 1.1**: Performance optimizations with direct lookup methods and optimized indexes

 ## Requirements